-The Wayne SWCD no longer has paper copies of the Wayne County Soil Survey available for general distribution.
-To find soil information use one of the following links below to access the most current information on soils mapped in Wayne County or stop by our office and we can help you.
+The Wayne SWCD no longer has paper copies of the Wayne County Soil Survey for general distribution.
+To find soil information use one of the following links below to access the most current information on soils mapped in Wayne County.

 When you go to the Web Soil Survey site click the green Start WSS button.
-You can search by address, state and county, soil survey area, latitude and longitude, section, township, and range.
+You can search by address, state/county, soil survey area, latitude/longitude, section, township, and range.
 Web Soil Survey allows you to see land with an aerial photo base and roads, towns, and streams as layers.
 You can turn map features on and off depending on your preference.
-Draw an area of interest (AOI) shape over where you want soils information, then click on the soil map tab, and viola soil info appears to the left.
+Draw an area of interest (AOI) shape over where you want soils information, click on the soil map tab, then the soil info appears to the left.
 You can look more deeply into each soil listed as well as print out any information that you want to keep.
 It’s pretty amazing!

 Soil Testing for Nutrient Content